tresinformal/drakkar/fairytale.md

 # Fairytale

-Once upon a time there was a dragon
+Once upon a time there was a dragon and a fairy.

 and they lived happily ever after.